RuchiBadkur/Shopping-List/README.md

 # Shopping-List

-This is a [Shopping List](https://ruchibadkur.github.io/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---ch2pk4gpm3s7/) using html and css.
+This is a [Shopping List](https://shopping-listt.netlify.app/) using html,css and javaScript.

 ## Table of contents